-The UNC Foundation’s goal is to prudently manage its endowment to produce the greatest possible income stream for the University.
-Using the time-tested theory that a balanced portfolio is the best investment strategy over time, the UNC Foundation’s investment committee used the target asset allocation shown in the chart.
-Working with an investment advisor and staying informed on market performance, the committee reviews the target allocation and portfolio performance quarterly, making adjustments to re-balance if an asset class performance varies from target by 3 percent or more.
-The Foundation managed more than 460 endowments and quasi-endowments in FY2011-12.
-Each of these funds is invested proportionately in a well-diversified pooled trust, valued at just more than $84.6 million.
-Our earnings were slightly negative this year because of the Fall 2011 financial downturn.
+The UNC Foundation’s goal is to prudently manage its endowment to achieve the best income result while respecting inherent risks present in the financial markets.
+A balanced portfolio is the best investment strategy over time, and UNC Foundation’s Investment Committee targets the asset allocation shown in the chart.
+Working with an investment advisor and staying informed on market performance, the committee reviews the allocation and portfolio performance, making adjustments if performance moves an asset class off target or presents other significant risks.
+The Foundation managed approximately 500 endowments during the fiscal year.
+Each of these funds is invested proportionately in a well-diversified pooled investment portfolio, valued at more than $90 million.
+The net earnings from the portfolio exceeded $8 million.

 The Foundation compares its investment performance to other like-sized institutional foundations, as well as to a custom benchmark for the whole fund and custom benchmarks for each asset class.
 The custom benchmark reflects how the overall markets performed with a similar investment allocation.
 Over ten years, the pooled investment portfolio has returned 7.0%, surpassing the custom benchmark of 6.9%.

 The University of Northern Colorado Foundation, Inc. (Foundation) Board of Directors (Board) established this Investment Policy Statement (IPS) to provide objectives, guidelines and restrictions for the management of the Foundation’s investment portfolio.
 The investment program is defined in the IPS by: